IBM/aspera-cli/docs/README.md

 | `locations_url` | `https://ibm.biz/sdk_location` | URL to get download URLs of Aspera Transfer Daemon from IBM official repository. |
 | `sdk_folder`    | `$HOME/.aspera/sdk` | Folder where the SDK archive is extracted. |

-Available Transfer Daemon versions available from `locations_url` can be listed with: `ascli config transferd list`
+Transfer Daemon versions available from `locations_url` can be listed with: `ascli config transferd list`

 To install a specific version, for example, 1.1.3: